benhowell/benhowell.github.com/_posts/2014-05-28-scripted-user-interfaces-with-nashorn-and-javafx.md

 #### Nuts and Bolts example
 Let's jump straight in with a complete little UI application.
-For those familiar with JavaFX, this example will be easy to follow, and for those that aren't, [here is a great place to get started with JavaFX][2][^1]
+For those familiar with JavaFX from Java, this example will be easy to follow, and for those that aren't, [here is a great place to get started with JavaFX in Java][2][^1]

 **slideshow.js**